-Ungeorectified gridded data is included in S-100 Part 8 (clauses 8-7.2 and 8-8.1.4), but S-100 Part 8 does not define a corresponding S-100 class in its conceptual model.

-S-100 Part 8, clause 8-7.1.3 incorrectly says it is a subtype of CV_ContinuousQuadrilatralGridCoverage, but Figure 8-22 in the same clause correctly depicts it as a subclass of CV_TINCoverage, which in turn is a subclass of CV_ContinuousCoverage.

 There will usually be multiple underlying ENCs with different scale ranges, which will ideally use the same CRS and vertical datums.
 If not, the ENC Producer(s) should be consulted about possible ENC update plans and the appropriate ENC to which water level information should conform.

-Producer Codes may be obtained from the IHO Producer Code Register in the IHO GI Registry (see “S-62” in the list of references).
-This Register currently (December 2022) contains only 2-character alpha Codes.
-Until the Register is converted to 4-character alpha Codes, S-104 Data Producers should use the 2-character alpha Codes right padded with two zeros, for example, the 2-character Code “US” becomes “US00”.
-Producers should note that when the 4-character Codes are finalized, an algorithmic mapping from 2-character to 4-character Codes may not exist (cf. S-100WG7-6.3).
-For example, the 2-character Producer Code “C4” may map to the 4-character Code “CA01” instead of “C400” or “C401”.
+Producer Codes may be obtained from the IHO Producer Code Register in the IHO GI Registry.
+The four-character S-100 “Alpha” codes must be used.

 Exceptions: (1) Producer Codes must use the same case as the IHO Producer Code Register.
 (2) A name component taken from an external Specification, must follow the rules in that Specification (for example, “20190703T00Z” for a time component in ISO 8601 basic format, not “20190703t00z”).

-Temporarily suspended; S-97 Edition 1.1.0 states digital signatures are essential only for Technical Readiness Level 3.

 See the guidance on HDF5 datatypes (https://support.hdfgroup.org/HDF5/Tutor/datatypes.html, retrieved 20 August 2021) for more information on the use of standard vs native types when creating a dataset and for memory operations (read/write).

+As of February 2024 it is possible that the final version of S-100 5.2.0 might make this attribute optional, in which case it should be removed from S-104 2.0.0.